 then what is the opposite of progress?

 As complexity grows, it places an increasing drag on people’s lives.
-They then seek simplicity by seeking ever simpler explanations for things and oversimplifying the things they do.
+They then seek simplicity by oversimplifying everything in their lives.
 Ever-increasing complexity ultimately generates a complexity trap that ends each complexity sub-cycle.
-The result is the situation devolves into the chaos of a new simplicity, which can be far more perverse than the original simplicity was.
+The result is the situation devolves into chaos and a new simplicity, which can be far more perverse than the original simplicity was.

-The biggest complexity cycle, consisting of the sum of all the smaller ones, similarly has an ultimate complexity trap.
-What the limits to complexity are, when they might happen, and how our complexity will simplify will correct itself is not known.
+The biggest complexity cycle, consisting of all the smaller cycles, similarly has an ultimate complexity trap.
+What the limits to complexity are, when they might happen, and how our complexity will simplify and will correct itself is not known.
 We do know that nothing can grow exponentially forever.

 All this is unfolding before our very eyes, and we don’t believe what we are seeing.